-RS 14:98.7 Unlawful refusal to submit to chemical tests; arrests for driving while intoxicated
+14:98.7.
+Unlawful refusal to submit to chemical tests; arrests for driving while intoxicated requested to do so by a law enforcement officer if he has refused to submit to such test on two previous and separate occasions of any such violation.

 A. No person under arrest for a violation of R.S.
-14:98, or 98.6, or any other law or ordinance that prohibits operating a vehicle while intoxicated, may refuse to submit to a chemical test when requested to do so by a law enforcement officer if he has refused to submit to such test on two previous and separate occasions of any such violation.
+14:98, 98.1, or any other law or ordinance that prohibits operating a vehicle while intoxicated, may refuse to submit to a chemical test when